NUISANCEMC/nuisance/README.md

 Previous core authors: Ryan Terri (Queen Mary, University of London)

+### Contributing
+We welcome contributions from across the field, for instance adding new measurements made by experiments, extending generator use cases, adding new variables to the flat-trees, and so on.

+Just branch or fork the repository, make your contributions there, and submit a pull request on this main repository, and we'll take a look.

+If you have any questions, or we're slow with responding to your PR, feel free to ping us on [our slack](https://nuisance-xsec.slack.com).

+Thanks for your contribution!

 ### Compilation

 The following instructions should be used to build the fitter after checking out.